-Our project team is busy promoting palaeontology and the sciences throughout the region, with family events, K-12 outreach programs, summer tours, scientific research, and our second gala event, the 2012 Dino Country Ball.
+Our project team is busy promoting palaeontology and the sciences throughout the region, with family events, K-12 outreach programs, summer tours, scientific research, and our annual Dinosaur Ball fundraising event.

 When the Philip J. Currie Dinosaur Museum opens its doors to the public it is going to change the area significantly.
 A facility of this caliber will create a steady flow of top-level scientific minds into the region, it will vastly increase tourism and will touch virtually every family in the area.
 It will house two classrooms equipped with SMART technology, a theatre, a gift shop and a restaurant — in a town where no eating establishment exists.